asreview/paper-megameta-postprocessing-screeningresults/README.md

 2. Run the `scripts/crossref_doi_retrieval.ipynb` in jupyter notebook to retrieve the missing doi's.
 The output from the doi retrieval is stored in `/output`:
    `megameta_asreview_doi_retrieved.xlsx`.
 Note: This step might take some time!
-   To decrease the time, you can run the script in a different notebook.
+   To decrease the time, follow the steps in the [Improving DOI retrieval speed](#Improving-DOI-retrieval-speed) section.
 3. For the deduplication part, open and run `scripts/master_script_deduplication.R` back in the Rproject in Rstudio.
 This result is stored in `/output`: `megameta_asreview_deduplicated.xslx`
 4. To correct labels based on two quality checks, run `master_script_quality_check.R`.